 Radiation therapy is an allied health profession which employs radiation in the treatment of disease, especially cancer.
 The Bachelor of Science in Radiation Therapy is a four-year, “2+2” program.
 Students first complete two years of liberal and pre-professional science education courses at the University of St. Francis, followed by two years of professional coursework and clinical education at an affiliated hospital or cancer center.

-Successful completion of the professional education component of the program, makes the graduate eligible to take the national certification examination of the American Registry of Radiologic Technologists (ARRT).
+The curriculum is designed to provide for balanced didactic and clinical components in order to produce students with a well-rounded education in radiation therapy.
+Successful completion of the professional education component of the program, makes the graduate eligible to take the national certification examination of the American Registry of Radiologic Technologists (AART).